orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ Example: Refreshing your browser tab when you change a HTML or JavaScript file

-^ I find them interesting: they are very common, in the case of Django and other frameworks they a critical part of the framework - as you will find out later if they go wrong people get upset, they are very language specific and there is no general solution, and I think they are not that well understood.
-People just expect them to work.
+^ I find them interesting: they are very common,

+^ A critical part of the framework

+^ language specific and not well understood.

 ---